 Marqeta's modern card issuing platform, or our Platform, empowers our customers, or our Customers, to create customized payment cards that provide innovative payment experiences for their customers, shoppers, and end users.
 We serve customers in multiple industry verticals including financial services, buy-now-pay-later, and on demand services.
 Before the rise of modern card issuing, creating cards was slow, complex, and subject to mistakes.
 Marqeta helps solve these problems.
-Our Platform, powered by open APIs, enables businesses to develop modern, frictionless payment card experiences for consumer and commercial use cases that are either the core of, or in support of, their core business.
+Our Platform, powered by open APIs, enables businesses to develop modern, frictionless payment card experiences for consumer and commercial use cases.